Chapter 48

 For the ’77 cover she devised an optical refraction where the title’s eight letters were quasiduplicated as

 though it took a cunning eye and canny mind to perceive this.
 Ms. Stoker had both, and approved; some of her academic coworkers were more inclined to sound the alarm, and did.
-Ultimately Principal Stabeldore appointed an administrative task force to scrutinize proofs of the unpublished magazine, subjecting each poem, story, artwork and photo to fine-tooth combing.
+Ultimately Principal Stabeldore appointed an administrative task force to scrutinize proofs of the unpublished magazine, subjecting each poem, story, photo and artwork to fine-tooth combing.
 Try as they might, the task forcers uncovered neither obscenity nor incitement to violence, but a collection of mordant humor along Charles Addamsish or Alfred Hitchcockesque lines.
 Among the trenchant contents were:

 · • “Fringe of Society,” a richly decorated sonnet describing a debutante cotillion from the viewpoint of zombies in the country club’s crawlspace;